guihuzhang/FDSpotter/README.md

 This is the official github repo for the paper "FDSpotter: Structured Discourse Representation for Factual Consistency Verification" in Findings of ACL 2025.

-I am very sorry for my submitting my code late to this repo!
-I have just restarted my uploading again!

-Todo list:
+Please check the contents in the following folders:

-- FDSpotter training ✅ in folder ./fact_overlap
+- Fine-tuning FDSpotter ✅ in ./fact_overlap
+- Extraction Evaluation (todo)
-- AggreFact ✅ in folder ./fact_overlap_tasks/AggreFact
+- AggreFact ✅ in ./fact_overlap_tasks/AggreFact
-- Summeval ✅
+- Summeval ✅ in ./fact_overlap_tasks/SummEval
-- WebNLG eval
+- WebNLG eval ✅ in ./fact_overlap_tasks/SummEval
-- DiverSumm ✅ in folder ./fact_overlap_tasks/Diversumm
+- DiverSumm ✅ in ./fact_overlap_tasks/Diversumm
-- extraction output and eval
-- README for each part